Lung: Amphibians

 The lungs of most frogs and other amphibians are simple and balloon-like, with gas exchange limited to the outer surface of the lung.
 This is not very efficient, but amphibians have low metabolic demands and can also quickly dispose of carbon dioxide by diffusion across their skin in water, and supplement their oxygen supply by the same method.
 Amphibians employ a positive pressure system to get air to their lungs, forcing air down into the lungs by buccal pumping.
 This is distinct from most higher vertebrates, who use a breathing system driven by negative pressure where the lungs are inflated by expanding the rib cage.
 In buccal pumping, the floor of the mouth is lowered, filling the mouth cavity with air.
 The throat muscles then presses the throat against the underside of the skull, forcing the air into the lungs.

 Due to the possibility of respiration across the skin combined with small size, all known lungless tetrapods are amphibians.
 The majority of salamander species are lungless salamanders, which respirate through their skin and tissues lining their mouth.
 This necessarily restricts their size: all are small and rather thread-like in appearance, maximising skin surface relative to body volume.
 Other known lungless tetrapods are the Bornean flat-headed frog and Atretochoana eiselti, a caecilian.

 The lungs of amphibians typically have a few narrow internal walls (septa) of soft tissue around the outer walls, increasing the respiratory surface area and giving the lung a honeycomb appearance.
-In some salamanders even these are lacking, and the lung has a smooth wall.
+In some salamanders, even these are lacking, and the lung has a smooth wall.
 In caecilians, as in snakes, only the right lung attains any size or development.

-Lungfish
+Fish

-The lungs of lungfish are similar to those of amphibians, with few, if any, internal septa.
+Lungs are found in three groups of fish; the coelacanths, the bichirs and the lungfish.
+Like in tetrapods, but unlike fish with swim bladder, the opening is at the ventral side of the oesophagus.
+The coelacanth has a nonfunctional and unpaired vestigial lung surrounded by a fatty organ.
+Bichirs, the only group of ray-finned fish with lungs, have a pair which are hollow unchambered sacs, where the gas-exchange occurs on very flat folds that increase their inner surface area.
+The lungs of lungfish show more resemblance to tetrapod lungs.
+There is an elaborate network of parenchymal septa, dividing them into numerous respiration chambers.
 In the Australian lungfish, there is only a single lung, albeit divided into two lobes.
-Other lungfish and Polypterus, however, have two lungs, which are located in the upper part of the body, with the connecting duct curving around and above the esophagus.
-The blood supply also twists around the esophagus, suggesting that the lungs originally evolved in the ventral part of the body, as in other vertebrates.
+Other lungfish, however, have traditionally been considered having two lungs, but newer research defines paired lungs as bilateral lung buds that arise simultaneously and are both connected directly to the foregut, which is only seen in tetrapods.
+In all lungfish, including the Australian, the lungs are located in the upper dorsal part of the body, with the connecting duct curving around and above the oesophagus.
+The blood supply also twists around the oesophagus, suggesting that the lungs originally evolved in the ventral part of the body, as in other vertebrates.